carakey/alamw19-statements/README.md

 Anonymity was increased drastically by redacting all tagged entities from F2 and subsequent generations of the document, replacing them with generic substitute text strings identifying the type of entity, e.g. "[Organization]."
 The added identity information was also incorporated into the substitute text strings.
 Additionally, supporting contextual information about the text was dropped, including document titles; only the standardized title categories were kept.

-A list of [all redacted ALAMW19 entities](documentation/entity_list.html) is included in the project documentation, generated using XQuery,[entity_list.xquery](queries/entity_list.xquery).
+A list of [all redacted ALAMW19 entities](documentation/entity_list.html) is included in the project documentation, generated using XQuery, [entity_list.xquery](queries/entity_list.xquery).

 A list of [ALAMW19 Document Titles sorted by their attributes](documentation/title_att_list.html) is included in the project documentation, generated using XQuery, [title_att_list.xquery](queries/title_att_list.xquery).